 24. Application for admission whilst excluded from another institution

 An applicant who has been suspended or excluded from another institution will not normally be considered for admission until their period of exclusion or suspension has elapsed.
-Such applicants may be required to demonstrate that any conditions under which they were suspended or excluded are no longer applicable.
+Such an applicant may be required to demonstrate that any conditions under which they were suspended or excluded are no longer applicable.
 Each application will be considered on its merits.
 Such a submission will be considered by the Director, Student Services and Engagement (or nominee) and may be referred to the relevant Executive Dean if required.

 26. Changing programs

-A student who is currently enrolled in an Award program and who has not completed the requirements for graduation from that program may under certain conditions apply to change to another program.
+A student who is currently enrolled in an award program and who has not completed the requirements for graduation from that program may under certain conditions apply to change to another program.

 Applications to change programs must be lodged by the date prescribed in the University’s Academic Calendar.